johnmcraig/Azure-image-gallery/README.md

 - Pagination - Page numbers on the gallery if it gets larger.
 - Able to edit tags.
 - User Login and Add Roles to those users.

-### Thanks where thanks need to be Credited

-1. Wes Doyle - A freelance developer who has a tutorial to get started on this project from scratch.
-2. Jeff Ammos - instructor of CCALearn, a bootcamp I attended for six months, who helped guide me on this application.